thlorenz/libuv-dox/examples/README.md

 # libuv-dox-examples

-Some to demonstrate parts of the documented API.
+Some examples to demonstrate parts of the documented libuv API.

 ## Get started